The Aspen Times | By Rick Carroll | August 12, 2020

 “I just knew we were going to have this influx, but I didn’t know it was going to be quite like this,” she said.
 “I didn’t realize the big whales would be flying in on their jets and snapping up those properties.”

-With August not even halfway complete, the real estate community is still digesting what happened in July when sales were primarily fueled by buyers looking to escape to Aspen from the coronavirus pandemic and its daily impacts.
+With August not even halfway complete, the luxury real estate in Aspen community is still digesting what happened in July when sales were primarily fueled by buyers looking to escape to Aspen from the coronavirus pandemic and its daily impacts.

 In its monthly tax report issued last week, the city’s Finance Department noted that real estate transfer tax collections in July were “substantial and appear to display flight from the urban areas to a more remote location.”